 One of the best reasons to take a Banff to Jasper One-Way Tour is the knowledge and insight that your guide will provide.
 All you need to do is show up at the appointed time and be prepared to be transported to all the best sights that this route has to offer.

 Another major reason to take a tour is that parking is a problem.
 The lots are small and fill up fast, and once they are full, no further admissions are allowed.
-In the summer, it's more than likely that you will not be able to get into Lake Louise, and especially Moraine Lake, if you arrive after 9am.
+In the summer, it's more than likely that you will not be able to get into Lake Louise if you arrive after 9am.
+The Moraine Lake road is permanently closed to private vehicles.
 Taking a tour gets you past the congestion and guarantees entry.

 Tour transport is in a modern coach with large windows that allow you to see high up into the mountains.
 The fully guided tour stops at six of the most spectacular spots in the Banff and Jasper National Parks.
 These include: Lake Louise, Crowfoot Glacier, Bow Lake, Columbia Icefields, the Weeping Wall, and Athabasca Falls.

 Along the way, you'll have an excellent chance of spotting wildlife.
 Since you don't need to pay attention to the driving, you'll have a good chance of spotting a grizzly bear eating by the roadside, mountain goats high along the ridges, or herds of elk in open fields.

 One of the highlights of the tour is the four-hour stop at the Colombia Ice Fields.
 Here, your Glacier Adventure tour allows you to walk out on the surface of the Athabasca glacier and explore this icy wonderland.
 Also part of your tour is a walk on the Glacier Skywalk, where you'll be treated to incredible views of the Sunwapta Valley.